 • Statement on why a residence permit is necessary for the child to continue living in Iceland, if applicable

 According to Iceland’s Directorate of Immigration, an American may receive a residence permit on the basis of marriage or cohabitation with a spouse.
-U.S. citizens may stay in Iceland when applying.
+U.S. citizens can stay in Iceland when applying.
 The only exception is if you’re applying on the basis of marriage or cohabitation with a student of advanced studies.

 • Be 18 or older